Alba Menéndez Pereda

 Social Media Manager, Institute of Andean Studies (2020–2021)

-Demonstration Facilitator, “Andean Textile Demonstration,” Annual Open House, Cotsen Institute of Archaeology, UCLA (May 2019)
+Demonstration Facilitator, “Andean Textiles,” Annual Open House, Cotsen Institute of Archaeology, UCLA (2019)

 Social Media Manager, Andean Lab, Cotsen Institute of Archaeology, UCLA (2019–present)

-Demonstration Facilitator, Prehistory and Archaeology Day, Festival of Ideas, University of Cambridge (October 2016)
+Demonstration Facilitator, Prehistory and Archaeology Day, University of Cambridge (2016)

 LANGUAGES